 Note:Creek is the name by which the Muscogee people were known to English settlers prior to their forcible removal to Indian Territory.
 Present-day members of this nation live under the name Muscogee (Creek) Nation.

 The coast is dotted with tiny creeks.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'creek.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'creek.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.